 6) Extra Baggage: Just as you are packing for yourself, know that your pet will require a bag as well.
 Soon hee’s bag was packed with: dual dog bowl, bottled water, food, sweater, coat, her blanket, vaccination papers, dog tag, leash and an extra harness.
 You’d be surprised how heavy it gets and difficult to juggle carrying bags and a dog-even if she is only 4 lbs

 5) Accepting pets does not mean a place is dog friendly: When you travel with your pet, the accommodations are slim pickings.
 And since I choose to support AirBnb (there is nothing like supporting other business owners/entrepreneurs), the options became even more limited.
-Out of the 6 places we stayed, half of them, Soon hee became ill from eating small bits of food on the floor.
-Thankfully it was never more than an upchuck.
+Out of the 6 places we stayed, half of them, Soon hee became ill after exploring our home stay.
+She found small bits of food on the floor and since Yorkieshire Terriers tend to have sensitive stomachs-the rest is history.
+Thankfully she never more than upchucked.
 If you advertise your place and open it up for dog owners-invest extra time into cleaning it.
 Its difficult to sit back, relax and enjoy when your dog is spurting speckled, yellow projectile all over.